 Child friendly resorts in Asia

-A guide to Asian child-friendly resorts and family holidays where your toddlers won't come a-cropper crossing a four-lane highway to get to the beach.
+A fun guide to Asian child-friendly resorts and family holidays where your toddlers won't smacked around the face, alas.
 Everything from face painting to baby toe massages and family rooms with bunk beds for kids.

 SEE ALSO Thai spas | Bali spas | Hong Kong shopping | Phuket resorts review | Abu Dhabi | Rajasthan Palace Hotels | India spas | Palawan resorts | Sanya | Asian resort weddings | Luang Prabang guide | Fastest roller coasters | Phuket fun guide | Sanya | Golfing in in Asia | Second Life virtual travel | Bhutan | Goa resorts|Manila fun guide